 A face covering is not required in the following circumstances:

-More resources about masks and face coverings: CDC How to Wear Cloth Face Coverings, WHO’s Advice for the public: When and how to use masks, About Cloth Face Coverings, Wearing Cloth Face Coverings, Washing Cloth Face Coverings, and Making Cloth Face Coverings
+Additional resources about masks and face coverings: CDC How to Wear Masks and WHO’s Advice for the public: When and how to use masks

 Additional resources on hygiene: